benjisidi/haven/adventure-5.md

 Items:

 - Better heavy armour
-- I think a belt of dwarvenkind would be awesome and on-brand
+- I think a belt of dwarvenkind would be awesome and on-brand -> “damaged” one without the +2 con in the fortress, which gets repaired in Themisson’s Deep
 - Have plans to give *Righteous Dawn* at some point.

 Truman likes roleplaying his character, and having them fit into the story well.